The Benefits Of Using Staging Environments For Your WordPress Development

 - They protect a live website’s search ranking as you prevent bots from encountering an error-ridden website, an offline website, or one that’s in transition and sending mixed signals.

-If you intend on using it as a training or experimentation platform, you can do with it what you want.
-However, if you intend on using it for any other purpose (e.g. implementing WordPress updates, revising designs and code, adding new pages), then what sits in staging needs to be identical to the website.
+If you intend on using it for a different, specific purpose, such as implementing WordPress updates, revising design and code, or adding new pages, then what sits in staging needs to be identical to the website.